transmutationist/zedec-node-01-1751475439/README.md

 6. **Join community channels and QuantumCovenant governance.**
 7. **Document all code, logic, and expansions for perpetual audit and evolution.**

+## 🎛 Demo Interface

+Open `index.html` in a browser to see a simple React interface that displays the ZEDEC initialization sequence.
+Click **Invoke Harmonic Sequence** to view the launch and deploy images.
 ---

 ## 📚 Further Reading & References